Complexity and Misspecification: Applications

-This quantity is $\xi$ times the mutual information between $\omega$ and $a$ under the reference prior $g$, which coincides with \citet[][eq.
+$\mathcal{C}$ is $\xi$ times the mutual information between $\omega$ and $a$ under the reference prior $g$, which coincides with \citet[][eq.
 (5)]{matvejka15}.
-We now introduce robustness to misspecification of the prior over payoff states, together with complexity aversion over worst-case scenarios.
-Given a strategy $\psi$, let the induced state-contingent payoff be

-Then, Nature chooses a distorted distribution $m\in\Delta(\Omega)$ to make payoffs low, paying a KL penalty relative to $g$ and an entropic penalty as in \eqref{eq:static_criterion}.
+We now introduce robustness to misspecification of the prior over payoff states with complexity aversion over worst-case scenarios.
+Given a strategy $\psi$, let the induced state-contingent payoff be $U_\psi(\omega) := \sum_{a\in A} v(a,\omega)\psi(a\mid\omega).$ Then, Nature chooses a distorted distribution $m\in\Delta(\Omega)$ to make payoffs low, paying a KL penalty relative to $g$ and an entropic penalty as in \eqref{eq:static_criterion}.
 Our agent anticipates this distortion and therefore chooses $\psi$ according to our complexity-augmented criterion:

 where $\lambda>0$ is the misspecification concern and $\mu\geq0$ is the complexity parameter.
 When the agent has no concern for misspecification and no complexity aversion, \eqref{eq:cri_ri_problem} coincides with \citet[][eq.
 (10)]{matvejka15}.
 In the standard RI framework, the prior over payoff states is fixed at $g$ and the optimal $\psi$ has a generalized logit form with a \emph{single} global scale parameter \citep[][eq.
 (15)]{matvejka15}.
 In \eqref{eq:cri_ri_problem}, the state distribution entering payoffs is endogenously distorted by robustness and disciplined by complexity.
 This interaction then implies that the \emph{effective} choice sensitivity becomes state-dependent even though the information-cost technology \eqref{eq:cri_ri_cost} is unchanged.